open-xml-templating/docxtemplater/docs/source/faq.rst

 There is a common issue which is to use ternary on scopes that are not the current scope, which makes the ternary appear as if it always showed the second option.

-For example, with following data :
+For example, with following data:

 .. code-block:: javascript